shiva-shiva/Employee-Tracker/README.md

 ## Dependencies
-    inquirer - For the CLI user interface.
-This will prompt user within the CLI for employee information. console.table - Used to print MySQL into tables to the console. mysql - Used to connect to the MySQL database and perform queries promise-mysql - Used to create promises from MySQL queries
+    1-inquirer - For the CLI user interface.
+This will prompt user within the CLI for employee information.
+    2-console.table - Used to print MySQL into tables to the console.
+    3-mysql - Used to connect to the MySQL database and perform queries 4-promise-mysql - Used to create promises from MySQL queries

 ## 🤝Contributing
 *Contributions, issues and feature requests are welcome.*</br>